Summer Challenge: Calendar & What to Expect

 As a Summer Challenge student, your day-to-day schedule will include structured time in and out of class.

-Each weekday, you will attend morning and afternoon seminars.
-You will take a break for lunch in the Fresh Food Company at Marciano Commons, which offers a large assortment of cuisines for all tastes, including vegetarian and vegan options.
+Each weekday, you will attend seminars in the morning and afternoon.
+Meals are provided by one of the dining halls, with a range of cuisines available that include vegetarian and vegan options.
 The dining staff can also accommodate food allergies or other dietary restrictions.

 There will be plenty of free time to do your homework, enjoy the campus, and explore the city.